edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-02-01-cyber-security-training.md

 Creating an effective cyber security training for employees starts at the top, is meaningful, just-in-time, and ongoing.
 Here are ten tips to help you get there.

-{% asset 'blog/2018-02-01-cyber-security-training-infographic.jpg'
-  alt='Cyber Security Training Infographic' magick:resize='1170' @pic %}
+{% picture blog-wide blog/2018-02-01-cyber-security-training-infographic.jpg --alt Cyber Security Training Infographic %}

 ### 1. Get executive buy-in